Ole Anderson: Minnesota Wrecking Crew; Four Horsemen (1985–1987)

 In April 1985, Jim Crockett Promotions acquired Championship Wrestling from Georgia.
 In the same month, Gene Anderson retired from professional wrestling.
 Ole Anderson began teaming with Arn Anderson (the real-life Marty Lunde, who facially resembled Ole, and was variously billed as being Ole's brother, cousin, or nephew), as a new iteration of the Minnesota Wrecking Crew.
 Later that month, the Minnesota Wrecking Crew defeated Manny Fernandez and Thunderbolt Patterson to win the NWA National Tag Team Championship.

 In September 1985, the Minnesota Wrecking Crew joined Ric Flair in an attack on Dusty Rhodes.
 The three men, along with Tully Blanchard and his manager J. J. Dillon, went on to form a stable.
 The following month, Arn Anderson delivered a promo in which he stated that "not since the Four Horsemen of the Apocalypse have so few wreaked so much havoc on so many", leading announcer Tony Schiavone to dub them "the Four Horsemen".
 The Four Horsemen swiftly went on to become a dominant heel faction in Jim Crockett Promotions.

 Over the following months, the Minnesota Wrecking Crew successfully defended their NWA National Tag Team Championship against challengers such as America's Team (Dusty Rhodes and Magnum TA); Brad Armstrong and Steve Armstrong; Ron Garvin and Terry Taylor; and Jimmy Valiant and Sam Houston.
 At Starrcade '85: The Gathering that November, they successfully defended the titles against Billy Jack Haynes and Wahoo McDaniel.
 In the main event of Starrcade '85 between Flair and Dusty Rhodes, the Minnesota Wrecking Crew interfered in an attempt to help Flair retain his NWA World Heavyweight Championship.
 They held the titles until January 1986, when Ole was injured in a six-man tag team match against Dusty Rhodes and the Road Warriors, forcing them to vacate the Championship.

 After recuperating from his injury, in March–April 1986, Anderson wrestled in Japan with All Japan Pro Wrestling as part of its Champion Carnival tour.
 He took part in a tournament for the NWA United National Championship, defeating Killer Khan, losing to Genichiro Tenryu, and wrestling Ashura Hara to a draw; the tournament was ultimately won by Tenryu.
 Anderson's other opponents during the tour included Animal Hamaguchi, Haru Sonoda, Rocky Hata, and Takashi Ishikawa.

 Following his return from Japan, Anderson resumed teaming with Arn Anderson in Jim Crockett Promotions.
 In July 1986, the Minnesota Wrecking Crew began a long-running series of matches against the Rock 'n' Roll Express.
-In November 1986 at Starrcade '86: Night of the Skywalkers, the Minnesota Wrecking Crew unsuccessfully challenged the Rock 'n' Roll Express for the NWA World Tag Team Championship (Mid-Atlantic version) in a steel cage match in the Greensboro Coliseum.
+In November 1986 at Starrcade '86: The Skywalkers, the Minnesota Wrecking Crew unsuccessfully challenged the Rock 'n' Roll Express for the NWA World Tag Team Championship (Mid-Atlantic version) in a steel cage match in the Greensboro Coliseum.
 They continued to team together until February 1987.